-1. Eat a healthy, balanced diet:
+1. Eat a balanced, nutrient-rich diet

 2. Stay hydrated: